pepesync/developer-grants/README.md

 [Follow PepeSync Twitter](https://twitter.com/Pepe_Sync)

-The Developer Experience team at Flow oversees the grants program for developers.
-Grant projects should help accelerate and enhance the process of building and consuming apps on Flow.
+The Developer Experience team at PepeSync oversees the grants program for developers.
+Grant projects should help accelerate and enhance the process of building and consuming apps on PepeSync.

 ## How we support you